cvat-ai/cvat/site/content/en/docs/manual/basics/creating-multi-tasks.md

 description: 'Instructions on how to create and configure multi tasks.'
 ---

-It is possible to create several tasks using `multi tasks`.
+In case when you have a few videos and you don't want to set up CVAT tasks one-by-one manually, you can use the `multi tasks` option.
-> This feature is available for video only.
+> This feature is available for videos only.

 Create several tasks pressing `+` button and select `Create multi tasks` on the tasks page or on the project page.

 ![](/images/image254.jpg)

-Specify parameters of the tasks:
+Specify the task parameters:

-- In the `Name` text field, a template is specified, according to which the names of the tasks will be given.
+- In the `Name` text field, there is a template you can use for quick and simple task naming.

   ![](/images/image255.jpg)

-  You can substitute in the template:
+  In the template you can manage the following:
     - some_text - any text that will be entered into the template will be the same for all created tasks.
     - {{index}} - index file in set (sets a number of a task starting from 0).
     - {{file_name}} - name of file (sets a task name from a filename).